Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 | john.doe       | TRUE   | TRUE   | TRUE   |
 | jane.doe       | FALSE  | FALSE  | FALSE  |

-The CSV and the script can be further extended to also include roles for example, but here we cover the basiscs.
+The CSV and the script can be further extended to also include roles for example, but here we cover the basics.

 > User accounts are automatically placed in the Tier Role group for the respective tier, for example: ROLE_Tier 1 Admin.
 These roles can be user to enforce settings for all admins for the respective tier.
 Such as PSO's, Logon isolation, etc...